NateEag/nateeag.com/drafts/media/list.md

 Not sure I want to have the game again, but it is tempting.

+## Shovel Knight

+A modern 8-bit sidescroller with a truly magnificent soundtrack.

+I never really played Megaman or similar, but it might be worth trying someday, if only to remind myself I'm getting old and incompetent.

 ## Thumper

 An abstract horror rhythm game.
 Looks like it may not be quite my style of